-A Rights Object is protected using a Rights Encryption Key (REK).
+A Rights Object is protected using a Rights Encryption 30 Key (REK).
 The REK is used to encrypt sensitive parts of the Rights Object, such as the Content Encryption Key.
-During delivery, the REK is cryptographically bound to the target 40 DRM Agent.
+During delivery, the REK is cryptographically bound to the target DRM Agent.
 In this way only the target DRM Agent can access the Rights Object, and thus the CEK.
-Rights Objects are therefore inherently safe.
+Rights 35 application is delivered by offering the end-user a WAP Objects are therefore inherently safe.